Trapshooting is bad for the environment – here is our problem solution…

 Hence, as a result of the shooting, a huge amount of pieces and full targets fall down on the field.
 The splinters and full targets should be cleaned up; otherwise, the field will quickly become a garbage dump.
 What is the solution to this problem?

 In this article, we are proposing 4 different solutions for an innovative method to clean up the clay debris and explain how we used PRIZ Innovation Platform to assist us with the decisions.

 Let’s dive directly into our example and show in detail the entire process of problem solving.

 As in any other case with PRIZ Innovation Platform, this scenario needs a dedicated project.
 We called our project: Clay targets’ splinters

-After filling in the project details we got to the Creative Thinking Tools page that are dedicated to the problem-solution process.
-In this case, we decided to use one of the Creative Thinking Tools provided in the platform call 40 Inventive Principles.
+After filling in the project details, we got to the Creative Thinking Tools page that are dedicated to the problem-solution process.
+In this case, we decided to use one of the Creative Thinking Tools provided in the platform called 40 Inventive Principles.
 Here is the outcome:

 #1.
 Best Known Solution